irinagain/DAP/README.md

-# DAP
+# DAP: Discriminant Analysis via Projections
-The R package `DAP` provides tools for Discriminant analysis via projections, which is based on the following paper:
+The R package `DAP` provides tools for high-dimensional binary classification in the case of unequal covariance matrices.
+It  implements methods from the following paper:
 * [Sparse quadratic classification rules via linear dimension reduction](https://arxiv.org/abs/1711.04817) by Gaynanova and Wang (2017).

 ## Installation